Skip to content

 The Transportation Security Administration has information on its website for travelers with medical conditions.
 The guidelines for persons with diabetes apply to people with bleeding disorders also.

-• You can carry an unlimited number of unused syringes with you as long as you are also carrying factor.
+• You can carry an unlimited number of unused syringes with you if you are also carrying factor.

 • You can carry a sharps disposal container with used syringes inside it.